Learn Canvas from the comfort of your own home

 Our workshop will cover the main tools you will use to create your course in Canvas.
 You will learn how to set up and use Canvas Global Navigation Tools.
 Discover the power of Modules; how and why they are important for your course flow.
 Learn how to add files, quizzes, and assignments to your Canvas course.
 We will discuss the grade book, as well as additional tips and tools that will help you design your course in Canvas.

 Video in education is booming right now.
-Arc makes it easy to create and share engaging videos into your Canvas course.
-We’ll showcase 5 real-world examples including: an interactive video announcement, video class introduction discussion, and providing video feedback to student submissions in the SpeedGrader.
+Canvas Studio makes it easy to create and share engaging videos into your course.
+We’ll showcase 5 real-world examples including: an interactive video announcement, video class introduction discussion, and providing video feedback to student submissions in the SpeedGrader. *Since this recording Studio has been renamed to Studio.

 |Modules, Pages and Content, Oh my! | Watch the recording